It is the beginning of the semester, and one of my students has handed me “The Letter.” What is this?

-ARC will be happy to assist with proctoring exams, within certain constraints.
-We have limited staff, office hours and space available.
-We cannot guarantee that our offices will be quiet during testing, as we share the space with other departments.
+Under more normal circumstances, ARC is happy to assist with proctoring exams, with the understanding that we have limited staff, office hours and space available.
 Please keep the following in mind for tests that you would like us to proctor:

 - Exams can be proctored during the semester from 9 am to 4 pm.
 During finals, proctoring is offered from 8:30 am to 4 pm.

 - Exam times must be circumscribed.
 If an instructor wishes to give a student an “untimed” test, we cannot proctor it, as that is impossible to schedule.